WoutDLN/rp4if/md/04-sshintoyourrpi.md

 Unfortunately, this website is **only** accessible **via the browser on your RPi**.
 It is only saved locally on the RPi, it is not _online_ in our network.
 In other words, there is no way yet to access this `index.html` file from a browser **on your laptop**.

-To make our materials accessible to other devices in our network **via the browser** (rather than via the command line), we will now need to set up a web server environment on the RPi.
+To make our materials accessible to other devices in our network **via the browser** (rather than via the command line), we will need to set up a web server environment on the RPi.

+--

+## 5. Prettyfying Your `html` page

+But first, let's see if we can't make the web page we're working on a little better to look at.

+Your tutors will now give you [a short introduction to `html` and `css`](websites.html) that include some exercises.

 ---
 class: center, middle, darkslide